 - Typography – Choose appropriate font styles, sizes, and spacing to enhance the readability and overall aesthetic of the flyer.

 If you choose to outsource the design, you can find freelance professional designers on platforms like Fiverr, Upwork, or 99Designs.
-Ensure that you communicate your goals, target audience, and design preferences clearly to the designer to ensure they produce a flyer that meets your needs.
+Ensure you clearly communicate your goals, target audience, and design preferences to the designer to ensure they produce a flyer that meets your needs.

 However, creating a flyer on your own is a big task and outsourcing it costs a lot of money.